markusressel/gopass-chrome-importer/README.md

 You can force **gopass-chrome-importer** to ignore this check by using the `-f` or `--force` option.

-Although your existing passwords are backed up in a git and (hopefully) synced to a server side backend **be careful and think twice before using this option.**
+Although your existing passwords are versioned in a git and (hopefully) synced to a server side backend **be careful and think twice before using this option.**

 ```bash